uwescience/python-seminar-2015/bootcamp.md

 - **Topics**: We will cover the following topics:

-  - basic use of Python
+  - basics of Python for working with data
   - essential scientific Python libraries such as Numpy, Pandas, and Matplotlib
   - version control and collaboration using Git and Github
-  - effective approaches to structuring code, data, and analysis for reproducibility.
+  - effective approaches to structuring your computational projects for efficiency and reproducibility.

 The bootcamp will be very hands-on, and students should come with their laptops ready to work together on examples and breakout activities.